nidish-r/dlt-service/README.md

     npm install
     ```

-3. Set up the PostgreSQL database with the required tables for storing API keys.

-4. Configure the `.env` file with the required environment variables (see [Environment Variables](#environment-variables)).
+3. Configure the `/config/index.ts` file with the required environment variables (see [Environment Variables](#environment-variables)).

-5. Start the application:
+4. Start the application:
     ```bash
     npm start
     ```